jf-eirinha/417/content/blog/type-annotations-with-redux/index.md

 ---
 title: Typescript and Redux
 date: "2020-09-12T21:40:32.169Z"
-description: Description of my way to use Typescript with Redux in React
+description: Description of my way to use Typescript with Redux in a React application
 ---

 When I first started using Typescript one particular area in which I add to spend some time thinking about type annotations was Redux.
 At the time I looked at two very good resources for this: Redux's official documentation, and [this](https://github.com/piotrwitek/react-redux-typescript-guide) public repo built with various contributions from the React community, containing practical recipes for using Typescript and Redux.